 Even though Microsoft supports both handwritten and text notes, it offers a feature linking the two.
 That is, once you write something, you can convert it into a textual form using the provided feature.

-For that, first, write something in the whiteboard using your mouse, pen, or fingers.
+For that, first, write something on the whiteboard using your mouse, pen, or fingers.
 Then select the text and hit the magic wand (ink beautification button).
 The handwritten text will be converted into a regular text format.

 14. Convert and Revert Hand-Drawn Shape to Actual Object